sscien/pecgs-pipeline/worklog/PECGS_CNV.md

 ## PECGS WXS CNV call 2023/10/12

 ### define the common input arguments as variables and reuse them in each command to avoid repetition

+New config file that points to the IDT v2 interval list and the gencode v36 gene name set for testing purposes is ready:
+/storage1/fs1/dinglab/Active/Projects/austins2/tools/GATK4SCNA/config/config.gatk4scna.compute1.ini.v1.1.pecgs
+3:47
+rest of the command can probably stay.
+Just need to use the updated config.

 ```
 export LSF_DOCKER_VOLUMES="$HOME:$HOME $STORAGE1_DINGLAB:$STORAGE1_DINGLAB $STORAGE1_MATT:$STORAGE1_MATT $SCRATCH1_DINGLAB:$SCRATCH1_DINGLAB"